The ultimate state of turbulent permeable-channel flow: Results and discussion

-\GK{In figure \ref{fig:near-wall} are shown the spanwise-averaged instantaneous temperature and streamwise velocity in the viscous sublayer, respectively.} The white isolines, ${\left< u \right>}_{z}/u_{\tau}=0$--$4$ and ${\left< \theta \right>}_{z}/\theta_{\tau}=0$--$4$, indicate the thermal conduction layer and the \GK{(viscous) linear sublayer}. \GK{Note that the null isolines have been observed to be always stuck to the wall surface}. \GKGK{At} \GK{the supercritical Reynolds number $Re_b=4\times 10^4$, the temperature and velocity} distributions near the wall differ greatly from \GK{those at the subcritical Reynolds number $Re_b=8\times 10^3$, and significantly large-amplitude temperature and velocity fluctuations are induced even in the close vicinity of the wall,} \GKGK{$(y+h)/(\nu/u_{\tau})\sim 10^0$}. \GK{The near-wall low-temperature and low-velocity fluids are blown up from the permeable wall, while the high-temperature and high-velocity fluids are sucked into the wall, highly inducing the turbulent heat flux and the Reynolds shear stress.
-In spite of such significant enchancement of heat and momentum transfer, there is no flow separation over the permeable wall unlike flows over a rough wall (see the stuck isolines of the \GKGK{null} velocity).
-This is because of the relaxation of near-wall high pressure by the wall permeability, and implies the similarity between heat and momentum transfer.
-Heat transfer can be enhanced by the large-scale spanwise rolls comparably with momentum transfer, so that temperature fluctuations are of the order of $\theta_{b}$.
+Figure \ref{fig:near-wall} shows the spanwise-averaged instantaneous temperature and streamwise velocity in the viscous sublayer.
+The white isolines, ${\left< u \right>}_{z}/u_{\tau}=0$--$4$ and ${\left< \theta \right>}_{z}/\theta_{\tau}=0$--$4$, indicate the thermal conduction layer and the \GK{(viscous) linear sublayer}. \REVR{Note that the null isolines \REVGK{cannot} be observed except \REVGK{for the wall surface, implying no flow separation from the wall}.} \REVR{At $Re_b=4\times 10^4$}, the temperature and velocity distributions near the wall differ greatly from those \REVR{at $Re_b=8\times 10^3$}, and significantly large-amplitude temperature and velocity fluctuations are induced even in the close vicinity of the wall, $(y+h)/(\nu/u_{\tau})\sim 10^0$. \GK{The near-wall low-temperature and low-velocity fluids are \REVGK{blown up} from the permeable wall, while the high-temperature and high-velocity fluids are \REVR{\REVGK{sucked towards}} the wall, \REVR{\MU{inducing events with large turbulent heat flux and Reynolds shear stress.}} In spite of such significant enhancement of heat and momentum transfer, \REVR{there is no flow separation over the permeable wall (see figure \ref{fig:near-wall}\textit{d}) unlike \MU{in} flows over a rough wall \citep[see e.g. figure 10\textit{e} in][]{MacDonald2019a}. \REVGK{\MU{This is because the build-up of high-pressure is counteracted by wall-transpiration in the case of a permeable wall.} Pressure fluctuations and resulting flow separation yield dissimilarity between heat and momentum transfer as observed in a channel with surface roughness.
+In permeable-channel flow, however, \MU{the absence of flow separation implies the similarity between heat and momentum transfer.}}} Therefore, heat transfer can \REVGK{also} be enhanced by the large-scale spanwise rolls comparably with momentum transfer, so that temperature fluctuations are of the order of $\theta_{b}$ \REVGK{(see figure~\ref{fig:rms_ub_vel_te}\textit{b}}).
 As a consequence, the wall-normal heat flux scales with $u_{b}\theta_{b}$, leading to the ultimate scaling $St\sim Re_b^0$.}